Liz Truss to discuss Britons’ death sentences with Ukraine counterpart

 “My thoughts are with the families.
 We continue to do everything we can to support them.”

-It is understood that the call had been scheduled for a number of days, to discuss the UK’s support of Ukraine, but that Ms Truss will raise the case of the two detainees as Britain treads a diplomatic tightrope.
+It is understood that the call with Mr Kuleba had been scheduled for a number of days, to discuss the UK’s support of Ukraine, but that Ms Truss will raise the case of the two detainees as Britain treads a diplomatic tightrope.

 There were concerns that making their case a bilateral issue between the UK and Russia would assist Moscow in its narrative that the men are “mercenaries” and therefore not entitled to protection under international law.

-Britain argues that they are members of the Ukrainian army and should therefore be treated as prisoners of war.
+Britain argues that Mr Aslin, from Newark in Nottinghamshire, and Mr Pinner, from Bedfordshire, are members of the Ukrainian army and should therefore be treated as prisoners of war.

+In a statement to the Newark Advertiser, Mr Aslin’s family said: “We love Aiden with all our hearts.
+He and Shaun, as members of Ukrainian armed forces, should be treated with respect, just like any other prisoners of war.

-A No 10 spokesman said: “We are obviously deeply concerned by this.
-We have said continually that prisoners of war shouldn’t be exploited for political purposes.
+“We have said continually that prisoners of war shouldn’t be exploited for political purposes,” a spokesman said.

 “Under the Geneva Convention, prisoners of war are entitled to combatant immunity and they should not be prosecuted for participation in hostilities.